(See EBC, GAAD, JCABB, JCEC and JHCAA)

 Building administrators, school security officers, and/or others designated by the superintendent may conduct investigations and question students about violation of school rules, the student conduct code, and/or law.
 Unless otherwise provided herein, such investigators shall not be required to contact the student’s parent, guardian, or representative prior to questioning and may request law enforcement, school resource officer(s), and/or school security officer(s) for assistance in conducting the investigations.

-If there is reason to believe a violation of a criminal law has been committed, the building administrator, the superintendent’s designee, and/or school security officer with authorization of the or the superintendent’s designee shall notify the appropriate law enforcement agency of criminal conduct as provided in law and/or board policy and may request further investigation of the alleged violation.
+If there is reason to believe a violation of a criminal law has been committed, the building administrator, the superintendent’s designee, and/or school security officer with authorization of the superintendent or the superintendent’s designee shall notify the appropriate law enforcement agency of criminal conduct as provided in law and/or board policy and may request further investigation of the alleged violation.

 When a school resource officer or campus police officer initiates an investigation of a potential violation of criminal law by a student on the officer’s own initiative and not at the behest of a building administrator or the designee of the superintendent, such officer will notify the building administrator and will make a reasonable attempt to contact the student’s parent, guardian, or representative prior to initiating questioning.